Mathematical foundations of quantum information: Measurement and foundations: Quantum measurement theory

 (i) The function $x\mapsto\rh_{\{\bx=x\}}$ is Borel measurable.

 (ii) For any Borel set $\De$, we have

-The following theorem ensures the existence of a family of posterior states \cite{85CA}.
+The following theorem ensures the existence of a family of posterior states \cite{85CA}．

-\begin{theorem}[Existence of posterior states] For any DL instrument $\cI$ and prior state $\rh$, there exists a family of posterior states essentially uniquely with respect to the probability measure $\Tr[\cI(\cdot)\rh]=0$. \end{theorem}
+\begin{theorem}[Existence of posterior states] For any DL instrument $\cI$ and prior state $\rh$, there exists a family of posterior states essentially unique with respect to the probability measure $\Tr[\cI(\cdot)\rh]$. \end{theorem}

-We define the {\it individual quantum state reduction} to be the correspondence from the input state $\rh$ to the family $\{\rh_{\{\bx=x\}}|\ x\in{\bf R}\}$ of posterior states for DL-instrument $\cI$ of $\bA(\bx)$ and prior state $\rh$.
-For distinction, we shall call the previously defined quantum state reduction $\rh\mapsto\rh_{\{\bx\in\De\}}$ as the {\it collective quantum state reduction}.
+We define the {\it individual quantum state reduction} to be the correspondence from the input state $\rh$ to the family $\{\rh_{\{\bx=x\}}|\ x\in{\bf R}\}$ of posterior states for DL instrument $\cI$ of $\bA(\bx)$ and prior state $\rh$.
+For distinction, we shall call the previously defined quantum state reduction $\rh\mapsto\rh_{\{\bx\in\De\}}$ the {\it collective quantum state reduction}.

 The operational meaning of the individual quantum state reduction is given as follows.
 Suppose that a measurement using the apparatus $\bA(\bx)$ on input state $\rh$ is immediately followed by a measurement using another apparatus $\bA(\by)$.
 Then, the joint probability distribution $\Pr\{\bx\in\De,\by\in\De'\|\rh\}$ of the output variables $\bx$ and $\by$ is given by \beqa \Pr\{\bx\in\De,\by\in\Ga\|\rh\}= \int_{\De} \Pr\{\by\in\Ga\|\rh_{\{\bx=x\}}\} \Pr\{\bx\in dx\|\rh\}. \eeqa Thus, $\Pr\{\by\in\Ga\|\rh_{\{\bx=x\}}\}$ is the conditional probability distribution of the output variable $\by$ of the $\bA(\by)$ measurement immediately following the $\bA(\bx)$ measurement carried out on the input state $\rh$ given that the $\bA(\bx)$ measurement leads to the outcome $\bx=x$.